 - Sputum culture: several are usually performed; specimen coughed up from your lungs is examined under a microscope and put on special media to grow the germs

-- More complicated laboratory diagnostic procedures: sometimes these may be necessary to properly diagnose NTM, such as putting a tube down into your lungs (this procedure is called a bronchoscopy)
+- More complicated laboratory diagnostic procedures: sometimes these may be necessary to accurately diagnose NTM, such as putting a tube down into your lungs (this procedure is called a bronchoscopy)

 “Treatment trials” involve the use of these FDA-approved drugs, but all patients in the trial receive the same doses of the same drugs at the same frequency.
-More than 300 patients have participated in these trials during the past 15 years.
+More than 300 patients have participated in these trials at the UT Tyler Health Science Center.

 - Related to Mycobacterium tuberculosis (Mtb) but it is not TB.